uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/life-as-a-teacher/my-story-into-teaching/making-a-difference/turning-a-tough-lesson-into-success.md

   <div>
                 <div class="quote-block">
                     <span class="icon-quote"></span>
-                    <h1>Teaching is a massive responsibility; you’re tasked with working with hundreds of students each day, and they’re placed into your care – that’s quite a demanding responsibility.
-But it’s part of what you do as a teacher.<span class="icon-quote quote-close"></span></h1>
+                    <strong class="quote-block__content">Teaching is a massive responsibility; you’re tasked with working with hundreds of students each day, and they’re placed into your care – that’s quite a demanding responsibility.
+But it’s part of what you do as a teacher.<span class="icon-quote quote-close"></span></strong>
-                    <h2>Danny</h2>
+                    <span class="quote-block__cite">Danny</span>
                 </div>